Operation Gyroscope: Retention problems

-In an attempt to solve the retention problem, senior army officers sought a solution in the replacement of the individual replacement system with one based on unit rotation.
-Before World War II, soldiers would spend their entire careers in the same unit, thus creating a "surrogate family" that generated strong esprit de corps and motivated them to remain in the service.
-However, the need for manpower during wartime forced a move to an individual training and replacement system, which was effective at meeting wartime manpower requirements but detrimental to peacetime needs.
+In an attempt to solve the retention problem, senior army officers sought to replace the individual replacement system with one based on unit rotation.
+Before World War II, soldiers would spend their entire careers in the same unit, creating a "surrogate family" that generated strong esprit de corps and motivated them to remain in the service.
+However, the need for manpower during wartime forced a move to a system of individual training and replacement, which proved effective at meeting wartime manpower requirements, but was detrimental to peacetime needs.

 By the end of the Korean War, the system was criticized in the army as damaging to morale, unit cohesion, and combat effectiveness, with one report to Army Chief of Staff General Matthew Ridgway declaring that the replacement system reduced "the individual soldier to the same status as a piece of equipment which is moved from place to place according to his MOS whenever a blank file exists."
 The report blamed the system for reducing discipline in combat, which it argued was the cause of the perceived unsatisfactory conduct and even defection of some American prisoners of war in Korea.
 Furthermore, polls of officers and enlisted men leaving the army reinforced the conclusions of Chief of Army Field Forces Lieutenant General John E. Dahlquist that "instability of assignments" and too frequent overseas deployments were barriers to retention.
 Since 1941, career soldiers and military families had lived a transitory existence unable to reconcile long-term plans with the army, "never secure enough to buy a house, plan their children's education, or put down roots in the community."